amroibrahim/DIYDoom/tutorial/README.md

 Next 4 bytes is an unsigned int that will hold the total count of directories at the end of the file.
 Next 4 bytes will represent the offset of the first directory.

-let's add a struct that would hold this information for us.
-I'm adding a new header file and call it "DataTypes.h" there we will define any structs we need.
+Now add a struct that will hold this information for us.
+I'm adding a new header file called "DataTypes.h" there we will define any structs we need.

 ``` cpp
 struct Header